ruturaj1009/frtproject/README.md

-# Covid-chat-bot
+# MYCARE-Hospital Webapp /FRT Project
-This is a Informational bot application for health related to give information about Covid-19 disease.
+This is an Informational application to give information about the Hospital.
-### This web based informational bot application has been developed for the accomplishment of future ready talent internship program launched by microsoft, future skill prime, Quess, Github, Ey.
+### This web based informational application has been developed for the accomplishment of future ready talent internship program launched by microsoft, future skill prime, Quess, Github, Ey.

 ## project Link: "https://polite-meadow-03f83b710.2.azurestaticapps.net"

-## project title:   Covid-chatBot
+## project title:   MYCARE-Hospital Webapp

-## Project description : I have created a informational bot named “Covid Chat Bot” using Html and services Like QnA maker, Web app bot.
-It helps the user to finds information about Covid-19 like ; What is Covid and its symptoms and prevention measures.
-In this website I make four pages i.e; Home, About, Contact, Services and a ChatBot.
+## Project description : I have created an informational webapp named “MYCARE-Hospital webapp” using Html and services Like QnA maker, Web app bot.
+It helps the user to finds information about the HOSPITAL like ; About the hospital ; What are the services provided ; What preventive measures taken .
+In this website I make five pages i.e; Home, About, Contact, Service , booking and a ChatBot.
 It's look Likes a friendly bot.
-I am trying to solve the real world health problem Like in these days we are searching for symptoms and protection and analytical data of corona virus for information here and there.
-So I make a bot where I try to give every details of covid-19 .
-My project helps a person who have less knowledge also helps to those who needs quick guide about the pandemic. for explorers I gave website Links and everything there in the bot to book vaccine and book a free consultant.
+I am trying to solve the real world health problem for a hospital website Like in these days we are searching for how to access a hospital website and book appointments here and there.
+So I make a bot where I try to give every details of the webapp .
+My project helps a person who have less knowledge also helps to those who needs quick guide about the hospital. for explorers I gave website Links and everything there in the bot to book doctor appointment and book a lab tests.

 ## Features and functionalities:
 - Interactive and responsive UI.
 - Has manyfeatures and visual innovative effects.
 - Have an aesthetically pleasing visual design and architecture.
-- Has collection of pages including Home, About, Services, Contact, Cowin, Covid Dashboard.
+- Has collection of pages including Home, About, Service, Contact, quickbook, quickhelp.
-- User can know about informations of covid-19.
+- User can know about informations of the hospital.
+- Included the booking form for easy appointment book.
 - Included the contact form to increase scope of improvement.

 ## About Chatbot:
 - Created a chatbot with azure.
 - Also available with app.
-- It is a friendly bot contains information about global pandemic covid-19.
+- It is a friendly bot contains information about the hospital.
-- It is useful for knowing in depth about the disease.
-- Main concept that it gives; what is covid-19, how it spread, what to do or not to do; quick guide about covid-19.
+- Main concept that it gives the information ;  About the hospital ; What are the services provided ; What preventive measures taken ; quick guide about whole webapp.

 ## Tech Stacks:
 - Azure
 - Html
+- Css
+- Java Script
 - QnA Maker
 - Web App Bot
 - Language Studio
-- Java Script

 ### Screenshots
 ## Home